-Exploring New Automatic Street Light Circuits for Effective Urban Illumination, or "Enlightening the Night"
+Exploring New Automatic Street Light Circuits for Effective Urban Illumination, or "bringing light to darkness."

 What is a Street Light Automation System?